 Eating healthy when you’re on the road is a challenge for truck drivers.
 Many of the standard healthy eating tips people give just aren’t compatible with what life is really like when you’re driving a truck, which can make you feel like you don’t have a choice but to have another fast food meal.
-The good news is that there are ways you can adopt a healthier diet that are actually convenient for the way you work.
+The good news is that there are ways you can adopt a healthier diet that is actually convenient for the way you work.
 Try this advice to maintain a healthy eating plan while you’re driving.

 Stock Your Cab